Pavement Management

 About the Pavement Management Program

-The Alameda County Public Works Agency uses StreetSaver®, a Pavement Management Software, to monitor, prioritize and recommend types of treatment, and to estimate costs of treatments and rehabilitation.
+The Alameda County Public Works Agency uses a pavement management software, StreetSaver®, to monitor, prioritize and recommend types of treatment, and to estimate costs of treatments and rehabilitation.

 To report an area for repair, please submit a request: